0xNineteen/blog.md/rust-macros-arbitrage/index.md

 # Rust Macros and Arbitrage Bots on Solana

 When starting to develop in rust, macros sounded like a magical beast: really cool but no clue how to use them in practice.
-To learn rust, I decided to create a solana arbitrage bot in rust.
-While doing this, I naturally came across use cases where rust macros shined.
+While developing a solana arbitrage bot in rust, I naturally came across use cases where rust macros shined.
 In this post, we're gonna go over a more practicle example to understand them.

 ## Arbitrage